Great Lakes Depression

 it covers the area of over 100000 km2 with elevations from 750 to 2000 m.

 Small northern parts of the depression are part of Russia.

-The depression is named so because it contains six major Mongolian lakes: saline Uvs Nuur, Khyargas Nuur and Dörgön Nuur; and freshwater Khar-Us Nuur, Khar Nuur and Airag Nuur, as well as a number of smaller ones.
+The depression is named so because it contains six major Mongolian lakes: saline Uvs Lake, Khyargas Lake and Dörgön Lake; and freshwater Khar-Us Lake, Khar Lake and Airag Lake, as well as a number of smaller ones.
 In addition, it includes 14000 km2 of solonchaks and large sandy areas.
 Northern parts are dominated by arid steppes, and southern by semideserts or deserts.
-The major rivers are Khovd River, Zavkhan Gol, and Tesiin Gol.
+The major rivers are Khovd River, Zavkhan River, and Tes River.

 Ecology

 The depression is a major freshwater basin of Mongolia and contains important wetlands of Central Asia.
 The wetlands are based on the system of interconnected shallow lakes with wide reed belts within a generally desert steppe.
 The wetlands support a number of rare migrating birds: Eurasian spoonbill (Platalea leucorodia), black stork (Ciconia nigra), osprey (Pandion haliaetus), white-tailed eagle (Haliaeetus albicilla), swan goose (Cygnopsis cygnoides), and bar-headed goose (Anser indicus).
 Only a few individuals of great white pelican (Pelecanus onocrotalus) remain in the Great Lakes Basin in Mongolia.
 They nest in catchment areas of rivers and lakes that have abundant fish and vegetation.

 Although the total number of fish species in the region is low, a large percentage of those that do occur are endemic or near-endemic, especially from the genera Oreoleuciscus (Altai osmans), Thymallus (graylings) and Triplophysa (a stone loach genus).